 Nail Polish Allergy Treatment in New Orleans

-Get tested to see if you have an acrylic allergy, which is present in nail gel polish.
-Dr. Reena Mehta is a board-certified allergist in New Orleans that specializes in treating acrylic nail allergies and other nail cosmetic allergies.
+Are you allergic to acrylic in nail polish?
+Get tested here.
+Dr. Reena Mehta is a board-certified allergist in New Orleans that specializes in treating acrylic nail polish allergy and other nail cosmetic allergies.
 Contact us today to schedule your visit!

 “I went to see Dr Mehta due to eczema flaring that has been on and off for a while.
 I had seen other dermatologist and they all would just prescribe me a topical steroid cream for a short term solution.
 Dr Mehta helped me come to the realization that it was certain products that I was using in my day to day life.
 After talking about switching some products at home, my eczema has been 100% better and I am no longer using any creams for itching.
 She is the best!“